JunChen22/e-commerce-microservice/README.md

  $ docker-compose down

 ps : Remove docker volume so the new data.sql can function properly and update.

-  Start whole landscape
- $ mvn clean package

- To deploy
- $ docker-compose build
- $ docker-compose up

- or if you want to use Kafka instead of Rabbit MQ
- $ export COMPOSE_FILE=docker-compose-kafka.yml
- unset compose file when you want to switch back to Rabbit MQ
- $ unset COMPOSE_FILE

-* can not deploy locally(IDE) only Docker or Kubernetes
-* also need PayPal sandbox credential to run OMS.

-  Import data into elastic search

- $ curl -GET 'http://localhost:9200/_cat/indices?v'         // list all the indices
- $ curl -X DELETE 'http://localhost:9200/products'          // delete existing ones
- $ curl -X POST http://localhost:8080/esProduct/importAll   // should return number of items imported

 ```
 ### Tech stack
 | Tech                                                                                   | role                                  | version | How is it being used here                               |